yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Solution Explorer window, the following path is expanded: Service Fabric\\ContosoEventsApp\\ApplicationParameters.
 Under ApplicationParameters, Cloud.xml is circled.](media/image135.png "Solution Explorer window")

-2. Open Local.1Node.XML from the same folder
+2. Open Local.1Node.XML from the same folder.

-3. To make sure you are using the same parameters you setup earlier for the Local cluster, copy just the following parameters from Local.1Node.xml to Cloud.xml, overwriting the existing parameters in Cloud.xml, then save Cloud.xml
+3. To make sure you are using the same parameters you setup earlier for the Local cluster, copy just the following parameters from Local.1Node.xml to Cloud.xml, overwriting the existing parameters in Cloud.xml, then save Cloud.xml.

 ```
     <Parameter Name="DataStorageEndpointUri" Value="" />